swiftlang/sourcekit-lsp/Editors/README.md

 ```

 With this added in `.vimrc`, you can use `<c-x><c-o>` in insert mode to trigger sourcekit-lsp completion.

-(Please contribute instructions for other autocomplete methods if you can!)

 ## Other Editors